Customer Service Manager Resume Examples and Templates for 2023

 Profile

-A Customer Service Manager with 10+ years of experience specializing in customer care, program management, and continuous improvement.
+A customer service manager with over 10 years of experience specializing in customer care, program management, and continuous improvement.
 A strong history of building dynamic customer service teams to deliver elite service to client businesses.
 Adept at identifying opportunities to streamline processes and achieve operational excellence.

 Professional Profile – Example #2